threefoldfoundation/threefold_data/content/blog/thriving_with_stellar/thriving_with_stellar.md

 <br/>

-* [Freighter](https://www.freighter.app/) is a non-custodial Stellar wallet extension that enables you to sign Stellar transactions via your browser.
+* [Freighter](https://www.freighter.app/) is a non-custodial Stellar wallet extension that enables you to sign Stellar transactions via your browser

 <br/>